Polar Class: Polar Class notations

 The IACS has established seven different Polar Class notations, ranging from PC 1 (highest) to PC 7 (lowest), with each level corresponding to operational capability and strength of the vessel.
-The descriptions given in the rules are intended to guide owners, designers and administrations in selecting the appropriate Polar Class to match the intended voyage or service of the vessel.
+The description of ice conditions where ships of each Polar Class are intended to operate are based on World Meteorological Organization (WMO) Sea Ice Nomenclature.
+These definitions are intended to guide owners, designers and administrations in selecting the appropriate Polar Class to match the intended voyage or service of the vessel.
 Ships with sufficient power and strength to undertake "aggressive operations in ice-covered waters", such as escort and ice management operations, can be assigned an additional notation "Icebreaker".

 The two lowest Polar Classes (PC 6 and PC 7) are roughly equivalent to the two highest Finnish-Swedish ice classes (1A Super and 1A, respectively).
 However, unlike the Baltic ice classes intended for operation only in first-year sea ice, even the lowest Polar Classes consider the possibility of encountering multi-year ice ("old ice inclusions").

 Requirements

 In the Polar Class rules, the hull of the vessel is divided longitudinally into four regions: "bow", "bow intermediate", "midbody" and "stern".
 All longitudinal regions except the bow are further divided vertically into "bottom", "lower" and "icebelt" regions.
 For each region, a design ice load is calculated based on the dimensions, hull geometry, and ice class of the vessel.
 This ice load is then used to determine the scantlings and steel grades of structural elements such as shell plating and frames in each location.
-The design scenario used to determine the ice loads is a glancing impact with ice.
+The design scenario used to determine the ice loads is a glancing collision with a floating ice floe.

 In addition to structural details, the Polar Class rules have requirements for machinery systems such as the main propulsion, steering gear, and systems essential for the safety of the crew and survivability of the vessel.
 For example, propeller-ice interaction should be taken into account in the propeller design, cooling systems and sea water inlets should be designed to work also in ice-covered waters, and the ballast tanks should be provided with effective means of preventing freezing.

 Although the rules generally require the ships to have suitable hull form and sufficient propulsion power to operate independently and at continuous speed in ice conditions corresponding to their Polar Class, the ice-going capability requirements of the vessel are not clearly defined in terms of speed or ice thickness.
 In practice, this means that the Polar Class of the vessel may not reflect the actual icebreaking capability of the vessel.